microsoftgraph/microsoft-graph-docs-contrib/concepts/workbook-error-handling.md

 | **rangeExceedsLimit**         | The cell count in range has exceeded the maximum supported number.
 The Microsoft Graph client can try to send a request with smaller range size.
 For more information, see [resource limits and performance optimization for Office Add-ins](/office/dev/add-ins/concepts/resource-limits-and-performance-optimization#excel-add-ins).
 | **requestAborted**         | The request was aborted during run time, which was usually caused by long time calculation from functions in the workbook.
 The Microsoft Graph client is not expected to resend the failed request.
 | **serviceUnavailableUncategorized**      | The service is temporarily unavailable or is overloaded.
 The Microsoft Graph client is not expected to resend the failed request until the specified cooldown duration passes.
 | **tooManyRequestsUncategorized**             | The failed request exceeds certain frequency limitation.
 The Microsoft Graph client is not expected to resend the failed request until the specified cooldown duration passes.
-For best practices to reduce throttling, see [Throttling](workbook-best-practice.md#throttling).
+For best practices to reduce throttling, see [Reduce throttling errors](workbook-best-practice.md#reduce-throttling-errors).
 | **transientFailure**           | The request failed due to a transient error.
 The Microsoft Graph client is not expected to resend the failed request until the specified cooldown duration passes.
 | **unauthorizedUncategorized**         | Required authentication information for the resource is either missing or invalid.
 The Microsoft Graph client is not expected to resend the failed request.
 | **unsupportedOperation**         | The operation being attempted is not supported.
 The Microsoft Graph client is not expected to resend the failed request.